DFE-Digital/get-into-teaching-app/docs/content.md

 navigation_description:
 keywords:

+## Saving a change
+When you have made a change in Visual Studio Code and want to save your work.
+1. Save the change by CTRL-S
+2. This will cause a notification on the source control
+3. You will need to type a name for this change in the 'message' box
+4. Click the plus button that appears on the change - this will stage the change
+5. Click 'sync changes'
+6. Commit the changes - make sure you name each commit in the box above the blue box where it says commit
+7. This will then open a pull request, you will need to fill in the details for this and click 'Create pull request' if you want to create one.
+But you may not want to create a pull request until you've made all of your changes so you don't have to publish the branch or create a pull request until you're ready
+8. You can monitor pull requests and assign reviewers here https://github.com/DFE-Digital/get-into-teaching-app/pulls

 ## Preview a change
 1. Go to the terminal tab on Visual Studio Code **or** Go the top bar of your laptop - click terminal - click 'new terminal'
 2. A line of code will come up and you should type in **bin/dev**, this will start a series of code